Accessibility · EAA · EN 301 549 · WCAG 2.2

 What the EU Accessibility Act actually asks of you.

-In force 28 June 2025, the EAA (Directive 2019/882) requires that covered digital products and services conform to accessibility requirements — for the web, that means EN 301 549, which currently points at WCAG 2.1 AA and is moving to 2.2 AA.
-Conformance is established by a manufacturer's self-declaration: you are the declarant.
-There is no certificate to buy and no scanner whose green tick discharges the obligation.
-That is exactly the gap Watchdog fills — honestly.
+The EAA (Directive 2019/882) requires covered digital products and services to conform; for the web that means EN 301 549, which currently points at WCAG 2.1 AA and is moving to 2.2 AA.
+Conformance is established by a manufacturer's self-declaration — you are the declarant.
+There is no certificate to buy, and no scanner's green tick discharges the obligation.

 Evaluation